jure-praznikar/Protein-Validation-and-graph-theory/README.md

 USAGE
 1) Test run

-Put "ProtModAna.r" and "SmoothData.csv" in to the same directory and run R script "ProtModAna.r".
+Save "ProtModAna.r" and "SmoothData.csv" in to the same directory and run R script "ProtModAna.r".

 2) Custom analyze

-User can freely change the path to the "SmoothData.csv" data file.
-Note this file is necessary to calculate Zscore.
+User can change the path to the "SmoothData.csv" data file.
+Note, this file is necessary to calculate Zscore.
-To analyze desired protein model change the line where R script reads pdb file (see line 19 and 20 in "ProtModAna.r")
+To validate protein model change the line where R script reads pdb file (see line 19 and 20 in "ProtModAna.r")